GTG, ROFL, NVM, OFC, YOLO, SMH – Is English Dying?

 And she being a wonderful young lady apologizes for the ‘lingo’ and explains, ‘To Be Honest.’

-Now you’re probably thinking, ‘Oh, even I know this and oh she’s really outdated.’
-Well, if you are then congratulations to you for being in sync with the latest lingo.
+Now you’re probably thinking, ‘Oh, even I know this!
+She’s really outdated!’
+Well, if you are thinking this, then congratulations to you, for being in sync with the latest lingo.

 Another instance which happened 2 days later is when I checked Facebook and found a congratulatory message on my page.
 It said, ‘KIU.
 Congrats on the book’

 Well, as you guessed, I needed to refer to the ‘Online chatting dictionary for Dummies’, to translate ‘KIU,’ and it said, ‘Keep it Up.‘ So I confidently replied back with a, ‘Thank you for the wishes.’

 In the recent past, when my children, entering their teens had started using acronyms, and smiled at my ‘lost’ smile, I knew I had grown old.
 The girls’ would then give me a hug and an indulgent smile accompanied by ‘ Mom you’re so cute’ which actually meant, ‘We love you; you’re so old and innocent.’
 I accepted it willingly.
 In fact, I secretly loved the teenage hugs which had by far gotten fewer in number.
 The girls’ even offered to make me a dictionary of the new lingo which I heartily accepted.
 5 years’ later, I’m still waiting, for it.
 The reason is, ‘We’ll have to keep updating it.
 Things are changing so rapidly Ma…’

 Today’s lingo is the first letter of words put together and used so often, that it’s become language- the ‘yo’ thing.